SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

 they got a meningococcal vaccine MenACWY on the first dose, and saline on the second.
 Assuming they haven't had MenACWY (or a meningococcus infection), they'll have some reaction to the first dose and thus won't know they're in the control arm.
 Good for AstraZeneca!
+(But&hellip; apparently the subjects at the Brazilian sites got saline?!)

-But&hellip; the smell of the rest of the press release immediately raises questions:
+But (again)&hellip; the smell of the rest of the press release immediately raises questions:
 - __Why are they doing multiple doses?__  You're supposed to _know the dose_ by the time you start Phase 3.
 That's what Phases 1 &amp; 2 are _for_: to test safety and find a dose, along with any efficacy you can pick up along the way.
 The press release is silent